Tel: +264-61-221 355

 A non-refundable processing fee is collected when the application is submitted to the Embassy and it must be paid in cash.
 The visa fee changes almost every month depending on the exchange rates.

-Fingerprints will be taken from every visa applicant (as from 6.6.2013), except the children under the age of 12, when submitting the application form.
+Fingerprints will be taken from every visa applicant, except the children under the age of 12, when submitting the application form.